danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 How are these physical considerations replicated in a virtual meeting?

+## Privacy

+What level of privacy protection would be needed for conversations? for user information?
+Much of the IETF's work is all done on public email lists and archived remote sessions.
+What level of privacy is needed?

 #  IANA Considerations

 Are there any IANA considerations associated with a virtual meeting?